franckinux/my-own-little-business/README.rst

 Install molb
 ============

-**Note**: if your user is not called molb as in the following instructions, add "-U user" and "-W" options to dropdb, creatdb and psql commands.
+**Note**: if your user is not called `molb` as in the following instructions, add "-U user" and "-W" options to dropdb, creatdb and psql commands.

-**Note**: in order for the postgresql authentication to work, you may have to change the authentication method from *peer* to *md5* in PostgreSQL pg_hba.conf configuration file for all users except postgres user.
+**Note**: in order for the postgresql authentication to work, you may have to change the authentication method from *peer* to *scram-sha-256* in PostgreSQL `pg_hba.conf` configuration file for all users except postgres user.

 Create a database user: ::